Total Time: 2.5 hours

 }

+In the loop() of your code, use your turning and driving functions to drive in a square with side length 50cm clockwise.
 Do it again going counterclockwise.
 How well does it return to its starting location?
 What might cause this?
 What potential sensors could we use to fix this?

+You may have noticed that it was difficult to get your robot to drive straight and turn a desired amount consistently.
 This is because the robot is open-loop.
 It has no idea where it is or where it is going.
-We are going to close the loop next lab
+We are going to close the loop next lab by adding sensors so the robot can detect where it is and where it wants to go.

 Now that you have a robot that can drive as you command it, try driving in more interesting shapes.
 Here are some ideas to get you started: